RDYG18/Rene-wind-preventive-maintenance/README.md

 ## Models Building

-To identify the most suitable algorithm for predicting generator failures, I trained and evaluated seven classification models—Logistic **Regression, Bagging, Random Forest, Gradient Boosting, AdaBoost, XGBoost, and Decision Tree** across three datasets: the original imbalanced dataset, an oversampled version, and an undersampled version.
+To identify the most suitable algorithm for predicting generator failures, I trained and evaluated seven classification models Logistic **Regression, Bagging, Random Forest, Gradient Boosting, AdaBoost, XGBoost, and Decision Tree** across three datasets: the original imbalanced dataset, an oversampled version, and an undersampled version.

 ---